 8. What are the side effects of child ear pinning?

-Bruising and swelling are given especially when there is some excision done.
+Bruising and swelling are a given especially when there is some excision done.
 The ears will swell for up to four days after surgery.
 If this causes discomfort to the child, make sure that you closely monitor the area.
 Direct contact, infections and bleeding are just among the few if you fail to keep tabs on how your child’s new ears function.

 9. Is there are possibility that ear prominence might reoccur in the future?